table of contents

 template< class InputIt >

-constexpr InputIt next( (since C++17)
+constexpr (since C++17)

-InputIt it,
+InputIt next( InputIt it, typename

-typename std::iterator_traits<InputIt>::difference_type n = 1 );
+std::iterator_traits<InputIt>::difference_type n = 1 );

-Return the nth successor of iterator it.
+Return the n^th successor (or -n^th predecessor if n is negative) of iterator

 it - an iterator